These brain food recipes feature ingredients that supply your brain with essential nutrients most diets lack. Now you can make any meal brain-healthy.

 eggs, avocado, hot peppers

-kale, dried tart cherries, walnuts, olive oil
+kale, dried tart cherries, pecans, olive oil

 There are healthy ways to appease a sweet tooth and nourish your brain.